Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

-Finally, don’t forget that when you publish a story, you can share it with your followers and some following!
+Finally, don’t forget that when you publish a story, you can share it with your followers and some followers!
 Don’t hesitate to do so whenever you think your story is relevant to some people or it is time for your new live stream (just don’t spam people…).

 “Nice pic bro👍”, “This pic is 🔥”… these comments are crap, don’t do that.
-Everyone know they are fake.
+Everyone knows they are fake.
 Instead, take 15 minutes per day to scroll in your related hashtags, search for content from people interested in the same kind of content and start commenting on their posts.

 You need to start developing a relationship with people interested in what you have to propose.

 It will take time but it will pay, just be constant and patient.